 Laketown Wharf, Shores of Panama, and Summit: What has happened since Covid’s onset?
 Euphoria, Depression, and Recent Room for Optimism (1 of 2)

-Dale Gumm & Olivier Ducimetiere-Monod
+Dale Gumm & Olivier Ducimetiere-Monod, CCIM

 “I have sold in 27 different complexes in Panama City Beach since Hurricane Michael, but Laketown Wharf, Shores of Panama, and the Summit have my heart!
 They have been a staple for me in my career.
 Between the three buildings, I have sold seven different units this year with another listing that went on the market 2 days before press time.
 Thank you for your business!” – Dale Gumm